 Changing to a “Blast” or faster plan would be a simple way to have enough upload capacity.

-T-Mobile now offers 5G-based unlimited home internet in the Seattle area that may have better upload bandwidth (depending on signal strength and network conditions).
+T-Mobile and Verizon now offer 5G- and LTE-based home internet services in the Seattle area that may have better upload bandwidth (depending on signal strength and network conditions).

 Depending on where you live, Centurylink is another option.
 They have fiber optic internet at two speeds: